Girl, Interrupted (film): Plot

 Later that night, Lisa manages to break out of confinement and convinces Susanna to escape with her.
-The women hitchhike to Daisy's newly rented apartment, supplied by her doting father, and bribe her with Valium to spend the night.
+The women hitchhike to Daisy's newly rented apartment, supplied by her sexually abusive father, and bribe her with Valium to spend the night.
 Daisy, insistent she has been cured of her illness, is confronted by Lisa when she discovers Daisy has been cutting herself.
 Lisa taunts and mocks Daisy, accusing her of enjoying the incestuous sexual abuse she has long suffered from her father.
 The next morning, Susanna finds Daisy dead in her bathroom, having slashed her own wrists and hanged herself.
 Susanna is appalled when Lisa searches Daisy's room and body for cash.
 Realizing she does not want to become like Lisa, Susanna calls for an ambulance, takes Daisy's kitten, and returns to Claymoore while Lisa flees to Florida.

 Upon returning to the hospital, Susanna occupies herself with painting and writing, and cooperates with her therapy, including regular sessions with the hospital's head psychologist, Dr. Sonia Wick.
 Before Susanna is released, Lisa is apprehended and returned to Claymoore.
 She steals Susanna's diary one night and reads some of the entries to Georgina and Polly in the tunnels, attempting to turn them against Susanna.
 After reading an entry in which Susanna feels sympathy for Lisa being a cold, dark person, Lisa attacks Susanna and chases her through the tunnels.
 A furious Susanna confronts Lisa, loudly calls her dead inside, and calls her out for her abusive behaviors, needing Claymoore to feel alive, for being afraid of the world, and for being uncaringly unempathetic.
 Lisa finally breaks down and contemplates suicide, though Georgina manages to dissuade her.
 Before Susanna is released the next day, she goes to visit Lisa, now in solitary confinement and restrained to a bed.
 The two reconcile, and Lisa insists she is not actually heartless.
 They part on good terms, and Susanna bids farewell to everyone, apologizing to Georgina and Polly for what was written about them in her journal, with both women accepting the apology before Susanna departs.